OpenKH/OpenKh/README.md

 ## BAR Editor
 BAR editor allows you to open BAR format files, used as file container.
 It is possible to modify the existing content, removing adding or replacing the files inside.
-The BAR editor can be used as a hub too, where it is possible to launch other editors from it and made changes at fly without to extract and import the data back.
+The BAR editor is capable of being used as a hub where it is possible to launch other editors and make changes on the fly without the hassle of extracting and reimporting individual components.